supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_18_DefenderForCloudAppsAccessPolicies.md

 ## Architecture diagram

 ### Exercise 1 - Create and test the Conditional Access App Contol policy

+  In this lab, you will learn to create and test a Conditional Access App Control policy.

 #### Task 1 - Confirm that PradeepG has unconditional access to FORMS